 The Inuulitsivik Health Centre, with more than 950 employees, is part of the Québec health and social services network (Nunavik region).
 It provides front-line health and social services, notably for prevention, evaluation, diagnostics and treatment, rehabilitation and support, for the population of the Hudson subregion of roughly 7 000 persons.
 Moreover, it provides services related to youth protection and assumes the administration of Ullivik, located in Dorval, for the Nunavik region.
 The Ullivik’s mission is to receive Inuit travelling to Montréal to receive health services in participating institutions.
 The Inuit population is spread among seven communities along the Hudson coast, from Kuujjuaraapik to Salluit.

-Under the supervision of the Coordinator of CLSC Social Services, the SW/HRA will:
+Under the supervision of the Youth and Family program manager of Social Services, the HRA will:

-- Contribute to a working environment which will target the enhanced autonomy of the CWs-SAs through joint interviews and home visits, case discussions, team meetings, etc.
+- Contribute to a working environment, which will target the enhanced autonomy of the CWs-SAs through joint interviews home visits, case discussions, team meetings, etc.

-- Work in collaboration with a wide variety of partners within the CSI and in the community including school, DYP, etc to elaborate a PSI.
+- Work in collaboration with a wide variety of partners within IHC (such as nurses, doctors, visiting specialists, etc.) as well as in the community including school, municipal council, religious leaders, KRPF, etc.

 - Organize, in collaboration with the Community Worker(s), weekly work schedules, on call duties, etc.

-- Assure the smooth functioning of the CLSC Social Services office in collaboration with the Community Worker(s) (e. g., ordering supplies, arranging for repairs to office equipment, etc.).
+- Maintain the proper functioning of the CLSC Social Services office in collaboration with the other Worker(s) (e.g., ordering supplies, arranging for repairs to office equipment, etc.).

 - Fulfill the requirements for clinical recording and weekly statistical reports;